Corni33/CarND_P1_LaneLines/writeup.md

 A problem of the current pipeline is that lanes outside the hard coded region of interest never get detected.
 Therefore if the vehicle exhibits a significant yaw angle relative to the course of the lane (e.g. during a fast lane change) the detection of lanes may be impossible or wrong structures get detected as lanes.

-If the real lane is not a straight line, the current approach gives only a very rough estimate of the real course of the lane.
+While applying the pipeline to the "challenge" video, I noticed that if the real lane is not a straight line, the current approach gives only a very rough estimate of the real course of the lane.

-Another thing I noticed is when overlaying the lane lines onto a video, the result appears quite jittery and not very stable.
+Another thing I noticed while watching the videos is that the lane lines often appear jittery and not very stable.

-It's hard to choose parameter values (e.g. for the canny edge detection or the Hough transform) that work in all lighting conditions.
-That's why the pipeline sometimes does not identify lanes on the challenge video.
+It's also a challenge to choose parameter values (e.g. for the canny edge detection or the Hough transform) that work in all lighting conditions.
+That's why the pipeline sometimes does not identify lanes on the "challenge" video.

 ###3.
 Possible improvements to the pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+To improve the stability of lane tracking in videos, the values for slope and position of a lane line could be filtered over time (e.g. lowpass filter).

+For better representing the real course of the lane, a polynomial (e.g. parabola) could be used instead of a straight line.

+If information about the movement of the vehicle is available, a possible improvement to the pipeline could also be to adapt the region of interest according to the rotation of the vehicle.